liwilson1/noteboard/README.md

 # noteboard - create and delete notes

+# Set up
-You will need to set up a MySQL database, and enter the details in /config/db.js
+**You will need to set up a MySQL database first, and enter the details in /config/db.js**

+    # Install dependencies
+    npm install

+    # Start server
+    npm start